Linux Audio Plugin Development (LAPD)

 With which DAWs and/or operating systems should I test my plugins?

-- However, an ideal scenario would be to test at least two distributions, e.g. an Arch based distribution with KDE as the desktop environment and Fedora with GNOME as the desktop environment.
+- However, an ideal scenario would be to test at least two distributions, e.g. an Arch based distribution with KDE as the desktop environment and Debian with GNOME as the desktop environment.

 - How well does the framework I use work with Linux?